London England Winter 2017

-Interested in a Winter Study Abroad Program in London, England?
-Then study and travel as you participate in the KU Winter Program in London, December 2014 - January 2015.
+Interested in a short term Winter Study-Abroad Program in London, England?
+Then study and travel as you participate in the KU Winter Program in London, December 26, 2016- January 10, 2017.

 Classes, Study Sites and Excursions:

-Applications for the KU Winter Program in London are available from the Department of Psychology and the KU International Office.
+Applications for the KU Winter Program in London are available from the Department of Psychology and the Office of International Programs.
 Selection is based on a variety of factors that include, but are not limited to, program objectives, cultural adaptability, and academic standing.
-This year's program is limited to 12 students and the application process will be competitive.
+Space in this year's program is limited and the application process will be competitive.

 Flight: Course participants are responsible for making their own plane reservations.
 Airfare is not included in the program fee.
 You will be informed which flights the instructor will be taking if you wish to join.
-Airfares are notoriously volatile and range for the moment (Fall 2013) from $800 to $1200.
+Airfares are notoriously volatile and range for the moment (Spring 2016) from $800 to $1200.

 Meals: You will be responsible for lunch and dinner while in London.